-Cash equivalents consist principally of money market funds, commercial paper, bankers' acceptances, and certificates of deposit with maturities when purchased of 90 days or less.
-Short-term investments generally consist of government bonds with maturities when purchased of more than 90 days but less than one year.
-Long-term investments generally consist of government bonds with maturities when purchased of more than one year but less than two years.
+Cash equivalents consist principally of money market funds, commercial paper, bankers' acceptances, and certificates of deposit with maturities of 90 days or less from purchase date.
+Short-term investments generally consist of government bonds with maturities of more than 90 days but less than one year from purchase date.
+Long-term investments generally consist of government bonds with maturities of more than one year but less than two years from purchase date.
 Held-to-maturity securities are stated at amortized cost which approximates fair value.

-7. Goodwill
+7. Goodwill and Other Intangible Assets

 Goodwill represents the cost in excess of fair market value of net assets of acquired businesses.
 Prior to fiscal 2002, goodwill was amortized on a straight-line basis over periods ranging from 15 to 20 years.
+Intangible assets consist principally of costs allocated to noncompete agreements and are amortized on a straight-line basis over the related terms of the agreements (three to ten years).

 In June 2001, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards (SFAS) No. 142, "Goodwill and Other Intangible Assets," which revised the accounting for goodwill and other intangible assets.
 Specifically, goodwill and intangible assets with indefinite lives will no longer be subject to amortization, but will be monitored annually for impairment.
 Any impairment will be measured based upon the fair value of the related asset based upon provisions of SFAS No. 142.
 CRA elected early adoption of this accounting standard in the first quarter of fiscal year 2002.
-The adoption of this accounting standard is expected to reduce goodwill amortization by approximately \$500,000 in fiscal year 2002.
+The adoption of this accounting standard is expected to reduce goodwill amortization by approximately \$500,000, net of taxes, in fiscal year 2002.